sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 write(COM_FD, "r", 1);
 ```

-As I said, pretty simple...
 Find more information about how to use it in the
 [Github repo](https://github.com/alx741/tdd_traffic-light).